derek-zhou/danm/README.md

  * verilog-1995 .v files.
 Please put them under verilog_path configed paths.
  * exs files. please see the examples dir for examples.
 All design must be under the Danm.Schematic namespace. danm will `require_file` them based on the name and a list of search dirs.
  * ex filess.
-This is exactly the same file as above, but compiled together with your other elixir files, if you have any.
+This is exactly the same file format as above, but compiled together with your other elixir files, if you have any.

 Danm will search a design entity first as a compiled-in ex file, failing that, from a exs file from the `elixir_path`, failing that, from a verilog file from the `verilog_path`.
 You have 2 ways to build the full hierachical rtl:

- * calling Danm.build, ... functions yourself for better control
+ * calling `Danm` functions yourself for better control
- * calling Danm.auto_build([names]) function. it will run design check, build verilog and html output automatically.
+ * calling `:Danm.auto_build/1` function. it will run design check, build verilog and html output automatically.

 Please check the api doc of the package Danm.